JohnnyJayJay/JohnnyJayJay.github.io/content/md/posts/discord-nsfw-spam.md

 The accounts disseminating the spam are already a member of the servers at the time of posting spam, i.e. the bots post messages, but do not seem to actively join new servers to do so.
 This makes (some of) the traditional spam protection on Discord's side ineffective against them: they cannot be detected based on account age or joining behaviour, for example.

+**Update (2024-05-05)**: I've seen multiple instances of bots joining (public) servers right before spamming now, so this may not be accurate anymore – perhaps the scammers are trying new ways to increase their reach.

 ## What happens if you click?

 Ok, now for the interesting part.
 You see the message, decide to be kind of a creep, ignore common sense and click.
 What happens?